Frky/elph/README.md

 * `-l`: Program headers information

 ### Retrieve functions
-One of elfdump aims is to locate embedded functions of a binary.
+One of elph aims is to locate embedded functions of a binary.
 For now, the function detection is trivial and is only based on symbol table information.
 Of course, this is not possible for a stripped binary, so one of the next steps is to implement some heuristical function searching algorithms.

 * `-f`: Print infomation about functions found in symbol table (such as name, offset in file)

 ### Patch a binary
-The patch of a binary is the other main aim of elfdump.
-From a x86_64 payload (see `payload/` for examples), elfdump includes it in the target binary, and modify the entry point of the program to execute the payload.
+The patch of a binary is the other main aim of elph.
+From a x86_64 payload (see `payload/` for examples), elph includes it in the target binary, and modify the entry point of the program to execute the payload.
 Please note that in no way the initial binary is modified ; a new file is generated.

 * `-p path/to/payload`: This option gives the path to the payload to include into target binary.
-As soon as `-p` is specified, elfdump will generate a new binary that includes this payload.
+As soon as `-p` is specified, elph will generate a new binary that includes this payload.
 * `-o path/to/generated/binary`: Gives the path to the modified binary.
 If unset, then the generated binary is `./patched`
 * `-j`: If this option is specified, the payload will be completed with a jump to the initial entry code of the binary.
 This means that after the payload